-Have you ever wondered why some bike saddles feel like clouds while others leave you wincing after just a few miles?
-The answer lies not in cycling labs, but in military research spanning centuries.
+Ever wonder why some bike saddles feel like clouds while others leave you wincing after just a few miles?
+The answer isn't in cycling labs—it's in military research spanning centuries.
 From cavalry units to fighter pilots, warriors have shaped the saddles we ride today.

 From Battlefields to Bike Paths